PhD

 Awards and Honors

-- Elected to American Academy of Arts and Sciences, 2022
+- Elected into American Academy of Arts and Sciences, 2022

 - Triangle Business Journal’s Health Care Heroes Lifetime Achievement Award, 2021